liferay/liferay-docs/develop/learning-paths/mobile/articles/02-creating-get-guestbooks-screenlet/04-creating-the-server-call.markdown

     }

-The methods `onGetGuestbooksSuccess` and `onGetGuestbooksFailure` let the implementing class respond, respectively, to the Screenlet's success or failure to retrieve Guestbooks.
+The methods `onGetGuestbooksSuccess` and `onGetGuestbooksFailure` let the implementing class respond to the Screenlet's success or failure to retrieve Guestbooks, respectively.
 The `onItemClicked` method lets the implementing class respond when the user clicks a guestbook in the `ListView`.
 Next, you'll use this listener when creating and implementing the Interactor interface.